Since 2017

 DIY Paskha Molds

-• cheap regular parchment paper;
+• the cheapest parchment paper;

-• good parchment paper with non-stick coating;
+• good parchment paper with a non-stick coating;

-• food-grade aluminum foil;
+• food-grade foil;

 • scissors, pencil, ruler;